Pycatchown/writeUps/FCSC2022/httpd/README.md

 We have one buffer here: creds.
 It is filled on the next function: b64_decode.
 It takes creds as destination for a base64 input (our Basic Auth check), and never considere the size of creds.

 That means that there is a buffer overflow in creds.
-If the result of the base64 is long than 0x100, we will overflow.
+If the result of the base64 is longer than 0x100, we will overflow.

 Concerning the main, it looks like this:
 ```c